 Over time, the brand’s catalog grew from “Job-fitted” footwear to include occupational safety boots.
 They were also a major supplier of U.S. Army boots during World War II.
 Today, Thorogood footwear boasts close to 125 styles of American Heritage footwear, and over 65% of their shoes are still made by skilled union workers at their factories in Wisconsin.

 What We Like and Don’t Like About Thorogood Footwear

-Thorogood’s American made boots come in two versions – 100% made in the USA using American components or made in the USA with the American and globally sourced components.
+Thorogood’s American-made boots come in two versions, 100% made in the USA using American components or made in the USA with American and globally sourced components.
 You can find which is which by checking out Country of Origin under product specifications on the brand page or clicking on their amazon store link given above.

 Barring a few shoe series like Infinity F.D., V-Series, and Crosstrex, everything else the brand makes is in the US.
 Their Military Footwear also includes boots that are Berry compliant or 100% American made with materials sourced from the U.S.

 The American Heritage 6” Moc Toe work boots for men are hands down their bestselling creation.
 These ankle-length boots feature Goodyear welted construction known for enhancing the durability and water-resistance factor of a boot.
 The oil-tanned full-grain leather exterior is an excellent choice of material for boosting breathability.

 Electric-shock-resistant flat rubber outsoles give a good grip and stability on all sorts of surfaces.
 These shoes are amply cushioned up with a single-density polyurethane wedge midsole and Poron padded insole for long-lasting comfort and support.